netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    This work has benefited from the discussions of User-group-based Security Policy over the years.
 In particular, {{?I-D.you-i2nsf-user-group-based-policy}}
-   and {{?I-D.yizhou-anima-ip-to-access-control-groups}} provide mechanisms to establish the mapping between the IP address/prefix of user and access control group ID.
+   and {{?I-D.yizhou-anima-ip-to-access-control-groups}} provide mechanisms to establish a mapping between the IP address/prefix of users and access control group IDs.

    Jianjie You, Myo Zarny, Christian Jacquenet, Mohamed Boucadair, and Yizhou Li contributed to an earlier version of {{?I-D.you-i2nsf-user-group-based-policy}}.